-- 1. Attach the Suction Cup or Mechanical Gripper as done in previous activities to the rotational servo and then attach it to the robot and plug in the wires as shown below. - 2.
-Add the switch as an input.
-Be sure to turn off power to the Dobot before continuing! - 3.
-Install a PULL DOWN RESISTOR on the ground side of the servo extension cable.
+The Dobot Magician V1 needs a PULL DOWN RESISTOR installed on the ground side of the servo extension cable to work properly.
 The pull-down resistor will insure a well-defined logical level in our logic circuit.
 This resistor will help eliminate possible float values and will pull the input pin to a logical low state in all conditions.
-The pull-down resistor can have any value from $4.7 \text{K}\Omega$ to $15 \text{K}\Omega$.
-The larger the resistance, the slower the input pins response will be to voltage in milliseconds. - 4.
-One way to do this is shown below.
-Be sure to complete this portion of the activity the way that your instructor taught you.
+The pull-down resistor can have any value from $4.7K\Omega$ to $15K\Omega$.
+The larger the resistance, the slower the input pins response will be to voltage in milliseconds.